ghifarit53/varsity-codes/readme.txt

    understanding of the solutions I wrote. cheers!

 # ps

-- remember not to run any foreign code you found somewhere on the internet unless you know it's safe or be prepared to take any risk
+- remember not to run any foreign code you found somewhere on the internet unless you know what are you doing
-- also I don't guarantee that all the solutions here are correct, so if you find any mistake, you can open an issue
+- also I can't guarantee that all the solutions here are correct